deldersveld/rDataTable/README.md

 ## Environments

 ### Power BI Desktop
-rDataTable requires the **htmlwidgets** and **DT** packages installed in your local R environment to work with Power BI Desktop.
+R DataTable requires the **htmlwidgets** and **DT** packages installed in your local R environment to work with Power BI Desktop.

 ### Power BI Service
-All required packages are currently available in the Power BI Service. rDataTable runs in Power BI Service and has been tested in Chrome, Firefox, and Edge.
+All required packages are currently available in the Power BI Service.
+R DataTable runs in Power BI Service and has been tested in Chrome, Firefox, and Edge.

 ### Power BI Mobile
-rDataTable runs as a fully interactive visual in the Mobile app and has been tested in iOS (Android testing still needed).
+R DataTable runs as a fully interactive visual in the Mobile app and has been tested in iOS (Android testing still needed).
 ![](https://github.com/deldersveld/rDataTable/raw/master/images/iOS0.jpg)
 ![](https://github.com/deldersveld/rDataTable/raw/master/images/iOS1.jpg)
 ![](https://github.com/deldersveld/rDataTable/raw/master/images/iOS2.jpg)